TWO 7-week sessions:

 - how to build up equanimity, acceptance, and composure

-- how to simplify the mind with concentration and relaxation
+- how to simplify and stabilize the mind with concentration and relaxation

 - how to implement different positivity practices and views